 - Bazooka chewing gum

 How much does gum cost these days?
 Before, bazookachewing gum was the gum that all the cool kids were chewing.
 For a whopping fifty centavos, you could have some gum and a small mini-comic book inside the wrapping paper too!
+For batang Pinoy, this considered to be one of the best childhood snacks during the ’80s and ’90s.

 - Langit-lupa Chasing Game